ThulasiA/portfolio/README.md

 # Portfolio

-Personal Website to showcase my work
+Personal Website to list the projects I've worked on